40 Years of Experimentation, Innovation, and Art at MIT

 Installation view featuring a wooden cabin sculpture in the foreground

-Public Art Conservation Initiative
+Public Art Conservation & Engagement Initiative

-Marking its fortieth anniversary, the List Center has launched a bold new public art engagement and conservation initiative, made possible by an anonymous $1 million challenge grant.
+Over the next year, the List Center has launched a bold new public art engagement and conservation initiative, made possible by an anonymous $1 million challenge grant.
 Honoring the List’s lasting impact while broadening and energizing its base of supporters, the 1:1 challenge invites the List’s community to match the grant.

 Together, these investments will strengthen the visibility, longevity, and educational reach of more than sixty major works of art on campus—the Boston area’s only free outdoor sculpture park.
 This builds on a long tradition of collaborations among artists and architects, from I.M.
 Pei and Scott Burton, Richard Fleischner, and Kenneth Noland, to recent commissions with SANAA and Sanford Biggers, and NADAAA with Agnieszka Kurant.